-Persons with upper-limb amputations comprises many thousands of people in the United States, including many combat-injured military service personnel.
+Many thousands of people in the United States are living with loss of their arm and/or hand, including military service personnel injured in combat.
 Most people experience arm amputation because of an accident or other trauma, and are overwhelmingly young and active.

-Despite the emergence of advanced robotic prostheses, many amputees still prefer using body-powered devices, in which movement of the users’ body (typically shoulder movement) is transmitted through a harness and cable system to operate the prosthesis.
-Body-powered prosthesis users typically chose to use a prehensor (e.g., a split hook), rather than a hand, as they are generally light, durable, and functional.
+Despite the emergence of robotic prostheses, many people with upper-limb loss still prefer using body-powered devices, where they use the motion of their body (typically shoulder movement) to operate the prosthesis through a harness and cable system.
+These individuals typically choose to use a prehensor (e.g., a split hook), rather than a hand, as they are generally light, durable, and functional.

 With previous funding from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR), we developed an innovative prehensor that provide both VO and VC modes through a simple manual switching system.
 This VO/VC device can be used in the VO mode for manipulating light objects and switched to VC mode to provide a high grasp force, when needed.